Texas man accused of carrying rifle on high school campus found stuck between walls

 The school was placed on lock-down as authorities continued to search for the suspect.
 School has not started at Paradise High School, but band members, student-athletes and teachers were on campus.

-The search for the suspect who was later identified as Elvin Fox was conducted by officers on foot, officers in patrol units, a drone and a Texas Department of Public Safety helicopter.
-Fox lives near the campus.
+The search for the suspect, who was later identified as Fox, was conducted by officers on foot, officers in patrol units, a drone and a Texas Department of Public Safety helicopter.

 Authorities later got a break when debris from a ceiling tile was found in an office.